The Mitchell Falls and the Mitchell Plateau

 But trust me, no photo could ever do this place justice.

-You can see the falls by taking a scenic flight from Drysdale Station on the Gibb River Road.
-But you'd miss out on a lot!
+Sure, you can see the falls by taking a scenic flight over them from Broome or Kununurra instead.
+But if you restrict yourself to that, you miss out on a lot!

 Do You Belong To The Lucky People